 I rolled my eyes.
 "Let's just hope that you don't wake up with a hangover."

 The door behind us creaked opened and I spun around in fear that it was our boss.
-However, it was only Anthony with three bottles of water and a bottle of Advil.
+However, it was only Anthony with three bottles of water and a container of Advil.
 I let out the air I had been holding in before I closed the door behind him.

 "Sorry for startling you.
 I heard the commotion and figured this would help."